deepdesign/podmate/client/src/components/Footer.README.md

 1. Keep this component in a central location
 2. Reference it or copy it when needed in new projects

+## Layout & Styling

+### Width Alignment
+The footer automatically aligns with your page content:
+- Uses `max-w-7xl mx-auto px-4 sm:px-6 lg:px-8` wrapper to match main element padding
+- Footer content uses `max-w-[1600px] mx-auto` to match page content width
+- Ensures left edge aligns with stepper and right edge aligns with main card

+### Dark Mode
+- **Light mode**: White background (`bg-white`) with shadow (`shadow-sm`)
+- **Dark mode**: Dark background (`#0f1521`) with no shadow for cleaner look
+- Automatically detects theme changes via `MutationObserver`

+### Spacing
+- Bottom margin: `mb-8` (matches gap between header and content)
+- Internal padding: `px-6` for content, `py-4 md:py-8` for vertical spacing

 ## Notes

-- The component automatically detects dark/light mode
+- The component automatically detects dark/light mode using `MutationObserver` and system preferences
-- All logos are sized at 40px height
+- All logos are sized at 40px height with hover opacity transitions
 - The component is responsive and works on mobile/tablet/desktop
-- All external links open in new tabs with proper security attributes
+- All external links open in new tabs with proper security attributes (`rel="noopener noreferrer"`)
+- Rounded corners (`rounded-lg`) for consistent styling with page cards
+- Footer width matches the combined width of stepper and main content area